 - Consider implementing a steam trap management program.
 Even a well maintained steam system will experience failure in up to 10 per cent of its traps within a one-year period.
 Up to 15 per cent steam generated energy savings can be achieved.

-Learn about how to improve the efficiency of steam, hot water and process heating systems.
+Learn how to improve the efficiency of steam, hot water and process heating systems.

 Appropriately sized pump and fan motors.
 Check that pump and fan motors are appropriately sized for the load.
 A large number of motors are at least 20 per cent oversized for the load and therefore use more energy than what is required.
 Learn more about how to improve the efficiency of pumps and fans.